HoomanBeing727/BaB/README.md

 **Synthetic Biology Educational Program**

-This program aims to teach the basics of a Synthetic Biology Circuit and how changing a promoter and coding sequence can affect the appearance of a bacteria.
+A game aimed to teach about the basics of Synthetic Biology.
+It acts as a visual support in teaching basic genetic engineering concepts to young students (Middle School or Younger), such as how changing a promoter or coding sequence can affect the appearance of a bacteria or have tradeoffs.
+This was quickly developed as an interactive booth game as a favour for HKUST Steam Day in early 2025.
+It features two separate displays - the actual game and a scoreboard - to provide casual competitiveness and encourage student participation.

 **Installation**
 Python Version - at least 3.11